 Five donor retention strategies for your online fundraiser

 The coronavirus (COVID-19) pandemic has forced certain adjustments in all industries and parts of society.
-Even though plenty of nonprofits threw virtual fundraisers before, the current situation practically made that the only option for the past six months or so.
+Even though plenty of nonprofits threw an online fundraiser before, the current situation practically made that the only option for the past six months or so.

 As your experience has probably shown you so far, having a successful fundraiser—be it in-person or online—does not only signify raising a lot of money.
 Another factor influencing a fundraiser’s success is donor retention, which is the number of donors that continue to give to your nonprofit after making their first contribution.
 This can often get quite tricky for nonprofits.

 To remedy that, follow these donor retention strategies for your online fundraiser.
 They will be reasonably easy to implement to ensure success.

 The importance of donor retention

 For most nonprofits, donor retention hovers around 40 percent.
 The numbers are even lower for first-year online-only donors.
 In 2018, it made up only 22 percent, so there is a lot of room for improvement.

 Donor retention is up to 10 times cheaper than acquiring new donors, according to Nonprofit Quarterly.
 Putting additional effort into improving it comes with obvious benefits.
 The main disadvantage of online fundraising is not putting you face-to-face with your donors.
 This can make it trickier to retain them, though there are ways to get around it.